bigcommerce/dev-docs/docs/api-docs/storefront/graphql/graphql-api-overview.md

 ### I want to run requests in the context of another channel

-Use the channel's permanent URL of the form `https://store-STOREHASH-CHANNELID.mybigcommerce.com/graphql`.
+Use the channel's permanent URL in the following form: `https://store-STOREHASH-CHANNELID.mybigcommerce.com/graphql`.

 For example, if your store hash is `abc123` and your channel ID is `456`, the channel's permanent URL is `https://store-abc123-456.mybigcommerce.com/graphql`.

-To create a channel's permanent URL, [Create a site](/api-reference/store-management/sites/sites/post-site) for the channel.
+To expose a channel's permanent URL, [create a site](/api-reference/store-management/sites/sites/post-site) for the channel.

 <!-- theme: info -->
 > #### Note
 > When you create a GraphQL Storefront API token, include the channel ID of the channel on which you wish to use the token.
-Otherwise, your requests will be rejected.
+Otherwise, the server will reject your requests.
 See this article's section on [Creating a token](#creating-a-token).

 ### I want to run requests from a front-end application or browser.
 I only show anonymous information, or I do not support signing in as a customer